idilyilmz/knowledgebase/tools/kaggle/specialized_topics/5_day_intensive_gen_ai_course/day_1/1-foundational-llms-text-gen.md

 - They can generate concise summaries that capture key points, sentiment, and tone, helping users quickly understand content, prioritize responses, and grasp core findings in research papers.

 ### 8.4 Question-answering
-- LLMs greatly improve question-answering (QA) by understanding context and user intent, unlike older keyword-based systems.
+- LLMs greatly improve **question-answering** (QA) by *understanding context and user intent*, unlike older keyword-based systems.
 - They enhance applications such as virtual assistants, customer support, and academic platforms by providing personalized, context-aware, and accurate responses.
 - Performance can be further improved with advanced techniques like **Retrieval-Augmented Generation (RAG)**, chain-of-thought prompting, careful prompt engineering, and tuning parameters like temperature.

 ### 8.5 Chatbots
-- LLMs enable chatbots to have dynamic, human-like conversations by understanding sentiment, context, and humor.
+- LLMs enable **chatbots** to have dynamic, human-like conversations by understanding sentiment, context, and humor.
 - Applications include customer service, where chatbots provide personalized advice and support, and entertainment, where they interact dynamically with users, moderate chats, and respond to live events.

 ### 8.6 Content generation
 - LLMs excel at generating human-like, contextually rich text across diverse styles and tones.
 - They maintain coherence over long passages and blend factuality with creativity.
-- **Key applications** include content creation, where they generate targeted marketing messages, and scriptwriting, where they assist with dialogues or scene suggestions.
+- **Key applications** include **content creation**, where they generate targeted marketing messages, and scriptwriting, where they assist with dialogues or scene suggestions.
 - The balance between correctness and creativity can be tuned via sampling methods and parameters like temperature.

-### 8.7 natural language inference
+### 8.7 Natural Language Inference
-- LLMs excel at **natural language inference (NLI)**, determining if a hypothesis logically follows from a premise.
+- LLMs excel at **Natural Language Inference (NLI)**, determining if a hypothesis logically follows from a premise.
 Their deep understanding of context and semantics enables near-human accuracy.
 Applications include:
     - **Sentiment analysis**: Extracting nuanced emotions from customer reviews.
     - **Legal document review**: Identifying contradictions or risks in contracts.
     - **Medical diagnoses**: Inferring potential health risks from patient descriptions.
 - Domain-specific LLMs and prompt engineering further enhance these capabilities

-### 8.8 Text classification
+### 8.8 Text Classification
-- LLMs enhance **text classification** by accurately categorizing text, even with ambiguous or overlapping categories.
+- LLMs enhance **Text Classification** by accurately categorizing text, even with ambiguous or overlapping categories.
 Applications include:
     - **Spam detection**: Context-aware identification of spam vs legitimate emails.
     - **News categorization**: Sorting articles into topics like technology, politics, or sports.
     - **Customer feedback sorting**: Classifying feedback into categories like product, service, or pricing.
     - **LLM evaluation**: Using LLMs to rate, compare, and rank outputs from other LLMs.

-### 8.9 Text analysis
+### 8.9 Text Analysis
 - LLMs provide **deep text analysis**, uncovering patterns, themes, and actionable insights from large text datasets.
 Applications include:
     - **Market research**: Analyzing social media conversations to identify trends, preferences, and emerging needs.
     - **Literary analysis**: Examining themes, motifs, and character development in literature for new insights.

-### 8.10 Multimodal applications
+### 8.10 Multimodal Applications
 - **Multimodal LLMs**, which process and generate text, images, audio, and video, enable a wide range of innovative applications:
     - **Creative content**: Storytelling from visuals, targeted advertising.
     - **Education & accessibility**: Personalized learning, assistive tools for visually or hearing-impaired users.